actoron/jadex/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

      *  The body is executed when the agent is started.
      *  @param bdifeature    Provides access to bdi specific methods */
-    @AgentBody    // This annotation informs the Jadex platform to call this method once the agent is started private void    exampleBehavior(IBDIAgentFeature bdi)
+    @OnStart    // This annotation informs the Jadex platform to call this method once the agent is started private void    exampleBehavior(IBDIAgentFeature bdi)
     {
         // Open a window showing the agent's perceptions